snirp/django-starter/README.md

 + django-email-bandit - [docs](https://django-email-bandit.readthedocs.io/en/latest/)

 ## Configuration choices
+The following is true about the configuration choices:

-+ Stick to the default Django folder layout, with the name of the project and the project-folder simply: `project`
++ Default Django folder layout, with the name of the project and the project-folder simply: `project`
-+ Manage confidentional and environment-spefic settings in a `.env` file (environmental variables)
++ Confidentional and environment-specific settings are managed in a `.env` file (environmental variables)
 + A `base` settings file is extended with phase-specific settings files (`development`, `production`, etc)
 + The debug-toolbar will only be activated when `DEBUG` is set to `True`
 + Postgres is the default database engine

-## Features

-+ A basic custom user model `users.models.User` that inherits from `AbstractBaseUser`
-+ Easy choice between `username`, `email` or `username_email` authentication methods
-+ Fully compatible with `allauth` views and templates for account management
-+ Emails sent in the development phase are intercepted and sent to an address you choose

 # Get started
+Follow these steps to get started:

 ## Checkout authentication method
+You can checkout one of the following braches, each representing a different authentication method:
++ `auth/username` (authenticate with username) - password has to be entered twice; email address is not required.
++ `auth/email` (authenticate with email address) - users have no username, the email will serve as the username field
++ `auth/mixed` (authenticate with email or username) - both username and email are required

+The following commands take care of initializing a git repository, checking out the desired branch into your master and installing the dependencies.
+You may want to initialize an empty github repository to serve as your remote first.
+In your empty project folder do:
 ```
 git init
-git remote add django-starters git://github.com/snirp/django2.1-starters.git
+git remote add django-starter git://github.com/snirp/django-starter.git
+git fetch --all
-git checkout -b master django-starters/<branchname>
+git checkout -b master django-starter/<branchname>
-pipenv install
+git remote rm django-starter
+git remote add origin <your/repo/address.git>
 ```
-You can checkout one of the following branches, each representing a different authentication method:
-+ `username` **Authenticate with username**: password has to be entered twice; email address is not required.
-+ `email` **Authenticate with email address**: users have no username, the email will serve as the username field
-+ `username_email` **Authenticate with email or username**: both username and email are required
-+ `master` **Switch between methods**: choose one the above methods by setting the corresponding value as `ACCOUNT_AUTHENTICATION_METHOD` in `settings/base.py` (default is `username`).

-In the `master` branch `users/models.py` and `users/admin.py` contain a few `if ... else` statements that make sure the model and the admin pages match the authentication choice.
-This allows you to quickly switch between methods, which can be useful if you are trying decide on the proper authentication method.
-Otherwise it might be easier to start with one of the other branches.

 ## Create database